DomGambarini/first-milestone-project/README.md

 - To strengthen the brand identity.
 The restaurant has been running since 1985.
 - To increase sales by more users booking through the website
 - For the website to create an emotional trigger with users and to make a booking.
-- A user friendly and aesthetically beautiful website to reflect the quality food and service that Hugo’s Bistro offers.
+- A user friendly and aesthetically beautiful website to reflect the quality food and service that Hugo's Bistro offers.
 - For new users to understand who we are and what we do.

 ### Hugo's Bistro website aims to fulfil the following user goals: